U.S. charges three North Koreans in $1.3 billion hacking spree

 “According to one member state, the DPRK total theft of virtual assets, from 2019 to November 2020” was approximately $316.4 million, the report said.

-Officials said on Wednesday that Ghaleb Alaumary, a Canadian-American citizen, has separately pleaded guilty to laundering some of the alleged hackers’ money.
+Officials said on Wednesday that Ghaleb Alaumary, a Canadian-American citizen, had separately pleaded guilty to laundering some of the alleged hackers’ money.
 Requests for comment sent to Alaumary’s lawyers were not immediately returned.

 Alaumary is slated to be sentenced in June in a federal court in Georgia.

-Reporting by Sarah N. Lynch, Raphael Satter and Mark Hosenball; Editing by Alistair Bell
+Reporting by Sarah N. Lynch, Raphael Satter and Mark Hosenball in Washington; Additional reporting by David Brunnstrom in Washington; Editing by Alistair Bell and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.